Jaime-y-Yev/CS50/README.md

 Solutions to the problem sets in Harvard's CS50 2018 course.
+Whenever available, the "more comfortable" (ie. harder) version was done.

 Problems in 2018 but not in 2017: